MarcoSolarino/LBP_CUDA/README.md

 ```
 At the end of the run an output folder with histogram will be generated.

-This implementation of k-means algorithm is intended for execution time comparison wrt
+This implementation of LBP algorithm is intended for execution time comparison wrt
 [squential C++ version](https://github.com/MarcoSolarino/LBPSequential/tree/master) and
 [OpenMP version](https://github.com/daikon899/LBP_OpenMP)